Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

 \subsection{Statement of results}

-In section \ref{section2}, we summarize recent results in \cite{bm} on spectral partition Lie algebras over $H\Fp$.
-These are algebras over a certain monad $\mathrm{Lie}^{\pi}_{\Fp,\E_\infty}$ on the category of $H\Fp$-modules.
-Then we describe the relation between spectral partition Lie algebras and the mod $p$ TAQ spectrum $\mathrm{TAQ}(R, H\Fp; H\Fp)$ of $\E_\infty$-$H\Fp$-algebras $R$ constructed by Basterra (\cite{taq}).
-The $n$th mod $p$ TAQ cohomology group of $R$ is given by with $\taq^*(R, H\Fp; H\Fp)$ the reduced mod $p$ TAQ cohomology.
-For any $m$ and tuple $(i_1,\ldots,i_k)$ of integers, there is an isomorphism by \cite[Proposition 5.35]{bm}.
-The left hand side is the group of natural transformations of functors from the category of spectral partition Lie algebras to Sets, whereas the right hand side is the group of cohomology operations Hence the structure of natural operations on the homotopy groups of spectral partition Lie algebras over $H\Fp$ coincide with that on the reduced version of TAQ cohomology $\taq^*(A)$ for $A$ a non-unital $\E_\infty$-$H\Fp$-algebra.
+In section \ref{section2}, we summarize recent results in \cite{bm} on spectral partition Lie algebras over $\Fp$.
+These are algebras over a certain monad $\Lie^{\pi}_{\Fp,\E_\infty}$ on the category of $\Fp$-modules.
+Then we describe the relation between spectral partition Lie algebras and the reduced $\Fp$-linear TAQ spectrum of non-unital $\E_\infty$-$\Fp$-algebras $R$, which is a variant of the TAQ spectrum constructed by Basterra \cite[\S 5]{taq}.
+Here $\mathbb{E}_\infty^{\mathrm{nu}}\tens \Fp$ stands for the monad associated with the free non-unital $\E_\infty$-$\Fp$-algebra functor.
+The $n$th reduced $\Fp$-linear TAQ cohomology group of $R$ is given by It follows from \cite[Proposition 5.35]{bm} that there is an isomorphism for any $m$ and tuple $(i_1,\ldots,i_k)$ of integers.
+The left hand side is the group of natural transformations of functors from the category of spectral partition Lie algebras to Sets, whereas the right hand side is the group of cohomology operations (or natural transformations) Hence the structure of natural operations on the homotopy groups of spectral partition Lie algebras over $\Fp$ coincide with that on $\taq^*(A)$ for $A$ a non-unital $\E_\infty$-$\Fp$-algebra.